Cut3st/learning_python/README.md

  - Completed Banking, Slot Machine Program.
 Pending Encryption and Hangman Program

 Reflection:  `Spent 4–8 hours coding a banking program and slot machine game.
 Added login/registration with saved credentials to the banking system and built custom logic, visuals, and menus for the slots game.
 Improved input handling with try-except and implemented extras apart from tutorial using Copilot.
 Coding speed and problem-solving could be better but a super fun and productive session!`

+✅ Day 12 - (6:32:33:/12:00:00) *15th July 2025*
+ - Completed Encryption and Hangman Program

+Reflection:  `Spent 4 hours coding an encryption tool and a Hangman game.
+Used the tutorial and Copilot for support but added personal touches, like logging encrypted patterns.
+It was productive — I realized I still struggle with enclosed statements and need to get better at turning creative ideas into code without always relying on help.
+I'll be better.`